promlptco/Opentopics-Bio-Inspired/REPORT.md

 Maternal care is among the most energetically costly and evolutionarily significant prosocial behaviours in vertebrate life.
 Hamilton's rule (rB > C) provides a principled account of when care should evolve: a care-giving allele spreads when the benefit B to the recipient, weighted by the coefficient of relatedness r, exceeds the cost C borne by the actor (Hamilton, 1964).
 In practice, however, real populations rarely satisfy all three conditions simultaneously.
 Spatial mixing dilutes effective relatedness toward zero; marginal offspring benefit fails to exceed care cost; and the two shortfalls compound.
 Explaining how care evolves — rather than merely how it is maintained once established — requires identifying the minimum ecological conditions that jointly bring rB above C.

 Prior agent-based life (ALife) studies of cooperation have established that spatial structure can create local clusters of cooperators, providing a route to positive selection without explicit kin recognition (Axelrod and Hamilton, 1981; Nowak and May, 1992).
 These findings motivate the present inquiry: can spatial proximity at birth serve as a de facto kin-recognition substitute, elevating effective relatedness sufficiently to support care evolution?
 And does the magnitude of offspring dependency independently modulate the selection gradient?

+We term our agents *neuroendocrine* in the sense that each agent's genome encodes continuous weights that modulate the relative salience of care, foraging, and self-maintenance — a computational analogue of the neuroendocrine axis in which oxytocin-mediated bonding biases maternal attention toward offspring in distress.
+No explicit hormone dynamics are modelled; the genome weight governing care serves as a proxy for the individual's constitutive bonding disposition, and its evolution under selection is the phenomenon of interest.

 ---